JOLYON LOY | BARITONE

 Biography

-Praised for his “charismatic voice and presence” (The Guardian) and “dynamic vocalism” (The Stage), British-Irish baritone Jolyon Loy’s performances in 25/26 include Moralès & cover Escamillo in Calixto Beito’s production of Carmen at English National Opera; Vaughan Williams Five Mystical Songs with Sinfonia Viva; Joseph in Berlioz L’enfance du Christ with Cambridge Philharmonic; the title role in Don Giovanni with the Irish Baroque Orchestra under Peter Whelan for Blackwater Valley Opera Festival and his debut as William in Philip Glass’ The Fall of the House of Usher at Theater an der Wien.
+Praised for his “charismatic voice and presence” (The Guardian) and “dynamic vocalism” (The Stage), Anglo-Irish baritone Jolyon Loy’s engagements in 25/26 include Moralès & cover Escamillo in Calixto Beito’s production of Carmen at English National Opera; Vaughan Williams Five Mystical Songs with Sinfonia Viva; ‘Out of the Deep’ with Vache Baroque at Brighton Early Music Festival; Joseph in Berlioz L’enfance du Christ with Cambridge Philharmonic; the title role in Don Giovanni with the Irish Baroque Orchestra under Peter Whelan for Blackwater Valley Opera Festival and William in Philip Glass’ The Fall of the House of Usher at Theater an der Wien.

-Highlights of 24/25 include Marullo Rigoletto at the Tiroler Festspiele Erl alongside Ludovic Tézier & Luca Salsi, conducted by Asher Fisch; Paolo in David Pountney's production of Simon Boccanegra at Grange Park Opera alongside Sir Simon Keenlyside; Earl of Morton & cover James Stewart in Musgrave’s Mary, Queen of Scots for English National Opera; cover Onegin Eugene Onegin and his mainstage debut as Schaunard La bohème at the Royal Opera House, Covent Garden, conducted by Speranza Scappucci, and Escamillo Carmen for a G7 Opera Gala at Teatro Filarmonico di Verona with the Orchestra dell’Arena di Verona under Francesco Ommassini.
+Highlights of 24/25 included Marullo Rigoletto at the Tiroler Festspiele Erl, conducted by Asher Fisch; Paolo Albiani in David Pountney's production of Simone Boccanegra at Grange Park Opera; Earl of Morton & cover James Stewart in Musgrave’s Mary, Queen of Scots for English National Opera; cover Onegin Eugene Onegin and his mainstage debut as Schaunard La bohème at the Royal Opera House, Covent Garden, conducted by Speranza Scappucci; Eugene Onegin with Hampstead Garden Opera and Escamillo Carmen (G7 Opera Gala) at Teatro Filarmonico di Verona with the Orchestra dell’Arena di Verona under Francesco Ommassini.

 The Rape of Lucretia - Royal Opera House 2022 / Photo: Camilla Greenwell